Scroll down and click the links to view the presentations for each seminar or talk.

 Speaker: Emma Finamore, Senior Editor

-12:30pm-12:45pm Professional development and CPD for career advisers and career teachers
+12:30pm-12:45pm Professional development and CPD for career advisers and career teachers – click here for the presentation slides

 With the new Careers Strategy launched at the CDI Conference in December, it is more important than ever to remain up to date with your CPD.
 Get an insight into how the Careers Strategy will affect your role, and how the CDI can support and enhance your professional development.